Find out more about the SNUG memory bag project here:

 How much is a bag and will my donation go directly to this project?

-A SNUG memory bag costs £5 and your donation will go directly to funding the bag itself and its contents.
+A SNUG memory bag costs approx £5 and your donation will go directly to the memory bag fund.

 Anything else I should know?